kuddai/blog/_drafts/2016-9-26-saddle-splitter.md

 $$\mathcal L = \parallel x - ABx\parallel_2^2$$

 and we split $B$ into $CD$ such that $B = CD$ then does it help us learn faster?
 Intuitively, this feels somewhat like the kernel trick, where we can use the extra dimensionality of the reparameterised $CD$ to make our way around saddles or other obstacles in the loss surface.

+__ TODO Adding depth versus adding width!
+What problem do they solve?__

 ### Notes